-- 1. On the MyID web server, navigate to the CustomIdentityResources folder.
-By default, this is: - C:\Program Files\Intercede\MyID\web.oauth2\CustomIdentityResources\ If this folder does not already exist, create it. - 2.
-In a text editor, create a .json file to contain your identity resource configuration.
+- 1. On the MyID web server, navigate to the CustomIdentityResources folder. - By default, this is:

+C:\Program Files\Intercede\MyID\web.oauth2\CustomIdentityResources\

+2. In a text editor, create a .json file to contain your identity resource configuration.

 You can use any filename with a .json extension; you are recommended to use the name you have provided for the identity resource as the filename.